The Syncreate Podcast: Empowering Creativity cover art

 Credits: The Syncreate podcast is created and hosted by Melinda Rothouse, and produced at Record ATX studios with in collaboration Michael Osborne and 14th Street Studios in Austin, Texas.
 Syncreate logo design by Dreux Carpenter.

 At Syncreate, we're here to support your creative endeavors.
 If you have an idea for a project or a new venture, and you’re not sure how to get it off the ground, find us at syncreate.org.
 Our book, also called Syncreate, walks you through the stages of the creative process so you can take action on your creative goals.
 We also offer resources, creative process tools, and coaching, including a monthly creativity coaching group, to help you bring your work to the world.
 You can find more information on our website.
 Find and connect with us on social media and YouTube under Syncreate.
 If you enjoy the show, please subscribe and leave us a review!
-We’d love to hear your feedback on the show as well, so drop us a line at info@syncreate.org.
+We’d love to hear your feedback as well, so drop us a line at info@syncreate.org.

 Episode-specific hyperlinks: